Constitution & By-Laws

 Section 2.
 At meetings other than the above, the chair shall determine the order of business.

 Section 1.
 Resignation or unexcused absences by any elected officer for three (3) consecutive meetings may cause the position to be declared vacant by a two-third vote of the Executive Committee and a successor elected at the next meeting, and the vacancy filled in accordance with these Constitution and Bylaws.

 Section 3.
-Unexcused absences, for three (3) consecutive meetings, by any trustee or appointee may cause the position to be declared vacant by a two-thirds vote of the Executive Committee and a successor appointed by the President at the following meeting.
+Unexcused absences, for three (3) consecutive meetings, by any appointee may cause the position to be declared vacant by a two-thirds vote of the Executive Committee and a successor appointed by the President at the following meeting.